rx-angular/rx-angular/libs/state/docs/snippets/component-logic-comparison.md

 This callback increments the state's `count` property, `this.state.count = this.state.count + 1;`

 **Rendering**:
-The click binding fires a zone event and the component and its ancestors get marked dirty.
+The click binding gets detected by zone which in turn flags this component and all of its ancestors as dirty.
 `ApplicationRef.tick` fires and re-renders the whole component tree.
 Every component which is marked as dirty gets re-rendered.

 ```typescript